Anylinkin/ALK8266WIFI/README.md

        --------------|------------|-------------------|----------------|-----------------

  (10) Verified by 5+ years Mass Deployment
-      Many Models integrated with ALK8266WIFI module has been Certificated by FCC etc
+      Many Product Models integrated with ALK8266WIFI module have been Certificated by FCC etc.